foxcaulfield/guides/NestJS + Prisma backend.md

 @Injectable()
 export class UsersService {
   public constructor(private readonly prisma: PrismaService) {} // <- Prisma is injected here
-// ... the rest og the file
+  // ... the rest of the file
 ```

 # FAQ